j4bberwocky/notebook/hugo-book-website/content/docs/notes/software-engineering/scrum.md

 ### Developers

-Developers are the people in the Scrum Team that are committed to create any aspect of a usable incrment each Sprint.
+Developers are the people in the Scrum Team that are committed to create any aspect of a usable increment each Sprint.

 The Developers are accountable for: